Vyral/base-template/_posts/2018-05-02-an-update-on-the-detached-home-and-condo-markets.md

 There’s a 44% reduction in detached home sales in Vancouver.
 Is this becoming a trend?

-You have probably seen headlines like ***“Big Slowdowns in detached Housing Market Activity Across the Lower Mainland” or “What Sound Does the Real Estate Market Make When It Hits Bottom?
+You have probably seen headlines like ***“Big Slowdowns in Detached Housing Market Activity Across the Lower Mainland” or “What Sound Does the Real Estate Market Make When It Hits Bottom?
 THUD.”*** The month of March saw the fewest number of sales that we’ve seen in the detached housing market in quite some time.
 This isn’t just a small blip—it’s the lowest number of sales we’ve seen in the last 27 years.

 **Our sales ratio is right around 14% for detached homes.** This puts us in buyer’s market territory.
 The reason for this slowdown can be linked to the global pullback of capital from overseas.
-Combine that with a 20% foreign buyers tax, a 5% property transfer tax, and an annual 2% property speculation tax, you can see things are getting pricey for investors.
+Combine that with a 20% foreign buyers tax, a 5% property transfer tax, and an annual 2% property speculation tax, and you can see things are getting pricey for investors.

 {% include pullquote.html %}